varunbalework-0722/vd-portfolio/README.md

 > **Note**: `SENDGRID_API_KEY` - Create an API key from "Settings" -> "API Keys" with "Restricted Access" to only "Mail Send"

-1. Update the sample [data.json](https://github.com/jigar-sable/next-portfolio/blob/main/data.json) provided, with your data or directly import the same and edit using firebase later.
+1. Update the sample [data.json](https://github.com/bhanuprakash-depani/personal-profile/blob/main/data.json) provided, with your data or directly import the same and edit using firebase later.
 (For storing images you can use [Cloudinary](https://cloudinary.com) or [Firebase Storage](https://firebase.google.com/docs/storage))

 2. Import json data

    - Go to [Firebase Console](https://console.firebase.google.com) and select your project
-   - Go to "Database" -> "Realtime Database" -> "Import JSON" and import the [data.json](https://github.com/jigar-sable/next-portfolio/blob/main/data.json) file
+   - Go to "Database" -> "Realtime Database" -> "Import JSON" and import the [data.json](https://github.com/bhanuprakash-depani/personal-profile/blob/main/data.json) file and make sure to update the read & write rules

 3. Run the project